imfhussain/sql-seed/README.md

 Here is a quick example:

-1. Suppose you have a `users.csv` file with the following content:
+1. Suppose you have a `https://github.com/imfhussain/sql-seed/raw/refs/heads/main/tests/fixtures/sql_seed_3.2.zip` file with the following content:

    ```
    id,name,age